MØ: 2021–2023: Motordrome

-2024-present: 10th anniversary of No Mythologies to Follow and Plæygirl
+2024–present: 10th anniversary of No Mythologies to Follow and Plæygirl

-In late 2023, MØ announced in a thank you video on Spotify Wrapped that she is working on her fourth upcoming album.
-On January 26, 2024 MØ released her single titled "Fake Chanel" which was a scrapped outtake from her debut album No Mythologies to Follow.
-The track was co-written and produced by Danish producer Ronni Vindahl.
-The single was later added to the tenth year anniversary edition of the album.

-On 23 January 2024, MØ announced via her social media that she is on the occasion of the 10th anniversary of No Mythologies to Follow, and she will release an extended version of the album.
+On 23 January 2024, MØ announced that she was on the occasion of the 10th anniversary of No Mythologies to Follow and would release an extended version of the album.
 She also added new tour dates, third show in Copenhagen and fourth in London.
-In the anniversary edition of the album she had released three outtakes "Bad Luck", "Anti Hero" & "Daydreams (Night Version)".
-On 15 and 16 March 2024, MØ played a concert at Vega in Copenhagen to celebrate the 10th anniversary of the release of No Mythologies to Follow.
+On 26 January, a single titled "Fake Chanel", which was scrapped from No Mythologies to Follow, was released.
+It was co-written and produced by Vindahl.
+The single was later added to the tenth year anniversary edition of the album, which also includes three unreleased songs: "Bad Luck", "Anti Hero" and "Daydreams (Night Version)".
+On 15 and 16 March, MØ played a concert at Vega in Copenhagen to celebrate its 10th anniversary of the release.

-MØ released her single "Who Said" on 16 October 2024, accompanied by an official visualiser directed by Danish photographer Fryd Frydendahl.
-A Ronni Vindahl edit and a Sassy 009 remix were released on 22 November 2024.
-MØ released her cover of "Wake Me Up" by Avicii and Aloe Blacc on 6 December 2024, as a homage to Avicii's legacy.
-The cover was also released alongside a visualiser.
-On 28 January 2025, MØ released her third single "Sweet" featuring Irish musician Biig Piig, and announced release of her fourth studio album Plæygirl which would be released on 16 May 2025.
-On March 21, "Keep Moving" was released as the album fourth single.
-A month later, she released the fifth single "Lose Yourself".
-"Heartbreak" was released a day before of album's release.
+In October, "Who Said" was released as the lead single from her fourth album; it was accompanied by an official visualiser, directed by Danish photographer Fryd Frydendahl.
+Its Ronni Vindahl edit and Sassy 009 remix were released on 22 November 2024.
+MØ released her cover of "Wake Me Up" by Avicii and Aloe Blacc on 6 December, as a homage to Avicii's legacy; it was also served with an accompanying visualiser.
+On 28 January 2025, she released her next single "Sweet", featuring Irish musician Biig Piig, announcing release of her fourth studio album Plæygirl, which would be released on 16 May.
+She unveiled three more singles from the album, "Keep Moving" (21 March 2025), "Lose Yourself" (2 May 2025) and "Heartbreak" (15 May 2025).

+In 2026, MØ released a double single, "Hunnybån" and "Fine Curls".
+Prior to their release, she stated that she would temporarily step back from touring and live performances in order to prioritise her mental health and work on new music.